 A more serious reaction may cause:

-If the reaction is local (e.g. increased itching at injection site, an increased area of redness or an increase in the size of the raised bump) observe the reaction and report this to the RN at your next visit.
+If the reaction is local (e.g., increased itching at the injection site, an increased area of redness, or an increase in the size of the raised bump), observe the reaction and report this to the RN at your next visit.
 Your dose may need to be adjusted.

 Instructions from your doctor provide clear dosing guidelines.
 However, this can change depending on several factors: